Yatta (song)

-"Yatta!"（やった "Hooray"） is a 2001 parody song by the fictional Japanese boy band Green Leaves (はっぱ隊, Happa-tai).
+"Yatta!" (やった "Hooray") is a 2001 parody song by the fictional Japanese boy band Green Leaves (はっぱ隊, Happa-tai).
 The song title, yatta, is the past tense of the Japanese verb yaru ("to do"), an exclamation meaning "It's done!", "I did it!", "Ready!" or "All right!"
 The song and video have been used as a web culture in-joke on many different websites.

-The song uses a chord progression based on Pachelbel's Canon.

 History

 The song was first performed as a sketch on the Japanese sketch comedy show Adventures of a Laughing Dog (笑う犬の冒険, Warau Inu no Bōken), known as Silly Go Lucky in the United States, where Happa-tai is portrayed by some of Japan's most well-known comedians.
 The song was written by Hideki Fujisawa, otherwise known as Dance Man (dansu man;ダンス☆マン), who has also written songs for Morning Musume and the animated TV series Sgt.
 Frog.

 On April 4, 2001, "Yatta!" was released under the Pony Canyon label in Japan.
 It surprisingly hit No. 6 in the charts and went triple-platinum in Japan within a number of weeks.
 While the song was intended to be humorous, some viewers outside Japan assumed it to be earnest, perhaps due to the obvious work that went into the special effects in the video.
 The incomprehensibility of such an elaborate video enhanced its popularity among Western audiences who could not understand the Japanese lyrics.

 The actors who performed as Happa-tai were brought to perform "Yatta!" in the US on Jimmy Kimmel Live!.
 Host Jimmy Kimmel compared himself to Ed Sullivan introducing the Beatles in their first American performance.